SoftwareHeritage/swh-graph/docs/grpc-api.rst

 .. _swh-graph-grpc-api:

 ==================
-Using the GRPC API
+Using the gRPC API
 ==================

+.. highlight:: console

-The GRPC API is the core API used to query the graph remotely.
-It uses the `GRPC framework <https://grpc.io/>`_ to provide high-performance graph traversal methods with server streaming.
+The gRPC API is the core API used to query the graph remotely.
+It uses the `gRPC framework <https://grpc.io/>`_ to provide high-performance graph traversal methods with server streaming.

-It is more expressive than the :ref:`HTTP API <swh-graph-api>` (which itself uses the GRPC API under the hood to serve queries), however it can only be used internally or with a local setup, and is never exposed publicly.
+It is more expressive than the :ref:`HTTP API <swh-graph-api>` (which itself uses the gRPC API under the hood to serve queries), however it can only be used internally or with a local setup, and is never exposed publicly.

 Its major features include: returning node and edge properties, performing BFS